 Restart the J4L FO Designer

-name in the User functions class field, see highlighted
+class name in the User functions class field,

-(Helvetica, Times, Courier, Symbol and Zapfdingbats) which must be
+base fonts (Helvetica, Times, Courier, Symbol and Zapfdingbats)

 Open the FO Designer and select Tools -> TTF Font tool

-the output metrics file (you can select any name you like).
+file to the output metrics file (you can select any name you

 Click on „Create XML“ and close the dialog.

 Edit the created XML metrics file and make sure thefont-nameelement